 You can only use one method - email or authenticator app - not both simultaneously.
 Email is the method users will start with by default.
 When you switch to the authenticator app method, the email method will automatically turn off.
 When logging in, there is no way to select "email or authenticator app" on the fly.
 You can only use the authenticator app or email option, not both simultaneously.

-1. From the top My Account menu, find and select the Safeguards option.
+1. By default, OwnerRez accounts are configured to use 2FA via email.
+To see this, from the top My Account menu, find and select the Safeguards option.

-4. The next time you log in or change devices, you'll see a new verification screen that stops you and asks for a verification code.
+4. When you log in for the first time or change devices, you'll see a verification screen that stops you and asks for a verification code.

 You have 300 seconds (5 minutes) to enter the code before it times out.
 No worries if it does time out - you can request the code again.
 Simply click the "Send Verification Email Again" button, and the page will reset.